thephpleague/url/dev-master/components/host.md

 ### Remove labels

 To remove labels from the current object and returns a new `Host` object without the removed labels you can use the `Host::without` method.
-This methods expected a single argument `$offsets` which is an array containing a list of offsets to remove.
+This methods expected a single argument.

+This argument can be an array containing a list of parameter names to remove.

 ~~~php
 use League\Url\Host;